We don’t have the exact Princeton decision-date details & dates yet, but we’ll update this article as soon as they are available.

 As an Ivy League school, Princeton attracts tens of thousands of Regular Decision applicants each year.
 These are some benefits of applying through RD:

-We don't recommend basing your program decision on statistics alone: RD may be better for you if you need more time to create a genuinely stellar application.
+We don't recommend basing your program decision on statistics alone.
+RD may be better for you if you need more time to create a genuinely stellar application.

 Read on to learn more about Princeton decisions!

-Decisions are typically released between 5 p.m. and 7 p.m.
+Princeton Regular Decision notifications are typically released between 5 p.m. and 7 p.m.
 EST on Ivy Day.

 Princeton early decisions come out in mid-December.